 During a labor contraction, your uterus is – well, contracting!
 You may see your belly physically tighten and move as your uterine muscles contract and start the process of pushing your baby down.

-Some moms also experience back labor, where the pain is more focused in the lower back.
-Back labor is typically caused by the position of your baby and can be a bit more painful since the pain may continue even in between contractions.
+Some moms also experience back labor, where the pain is more focused in the lower back.1 Back labor is typically caused by your baby’s position and can be a bit more painful since the pain may continue even in between contractions.

 What Are the Different Stages of Labor?

-You can expect contractions to intensify as you go through each stage of labor.
-So what exactly are the different labor stages?
+You can expect contractions to intensify as you go through each stage of labor.2 So, what exactly are the different labor stages?

 First up is early labor.
-In this stage, your cervix is just starting to dilate and thin out or efface.
+In this stage, your cervix is starting to dilate and thin out or efface.
 Early labor can last for days or hours, so it’s hard to gauge exactly how you’ll be feeling throughout.
-Generally though, during very early labor, contractions will be fairly mild, and you may experience more of an ache or pain similar to menstrual cramps.
-As early labor really starts to progress, the contractions should become more regular, much stronger than typical cramps, and painful in your back and the front of your belly.
+Generally, though, contractions will be pretty mild during very early labor, and you may experience more of an ache or pain similar to menstrual cramps.
+As early labor starts to progress, the contractions should become more regular, much stronger than typical cramps, and painful in your back and the front of your belly.

 The last portion of active labor – transition – is what many women will describe as the most intense part of labor.
 Contractions are very close together.
-They can feel as though they are constantly rolling from one to the next without much of a break.
-Thankfully, transition is a relatively short phase, normally lasting 15 minutes to an hour.
+They can feel like they are constantly rolling from one to the next without much of a break.
+Thankfully, transition is a relatively short phase, typically lasting 15 minutes to an hour.2

 What’s the Best Way to Cope with Labor Pains?

-There are tons of effective tips for managing labor pain, particularly during active labor.
-Changing positions, using breathing techniques, or getting in the shower or bath are just some options.
+There are some effective tips for managing labor pain, particularly during active labor.
+Changing positions (early labor positions, transition labor positions, active labor positions), using breathing techniques, or getting in the shower or bath are just some options.

-If you think you want to have an unmedicated birth – or even if you don’t – it’s great to do research beforehand on different methods for coping with the pain.
+If you think you want to have an unmedicated birth – or even if you don’t – it’s great to research different methods for coping with the pain beforehand.
 If you opt to go with medication, an epidural is the most common method of pain relief used during childbirth.
-Epidurals can potentially slow down your labor though, so many moms will try to wait before getting their epidural.

-After a 30+ hour labor with my first baby, coupled with a very early epidural that didn’t work very well and slowed down my labor, I knew I wanted to wait as long as possible the second time around.
-With baby #2, I waited until my contractions were fairly intense – about 4 minutes apart – before going to the hospital.
-This helped me be able to both labor at home as I wanted, and avoid getting an epidural “too early” (for me!), since the option simply wasn’t available at home.
+After a 30+ hour labor with my first baby and a very early epidural that didn’t work very well, I knew I wanted to wait as long as possible the second time around.
+With baby #2, I waited until my contractions were pretty intense – about 4 minutes apart – before going to the hospital.
+This helped me labor at home as I wanted and avoid getting an epidural “too early” (for me!) since the option wasn’t available at home.

 How Do You Know When You’re Actually in Labor?

 Braxton Hicks contractions can fool a lot of new moms into thinking they’re in labor.
-But there are a few key distinctions between those contractions and real labor contractions.
-Braxton Hicks tend to be irregular, varying in intensity level, and may happen for a few hours one day, and then stop for a day or two.
+But there are a few key distinctions between those and real labor contractions.
+Braxton Hicks tends to be irregular, varying in intensity level, and may happen for a few hours one day and then stop for a day or two.
 They also tend to be more uncomfortable than painful.
-The last point is definitely subjective because we all have different levels of pain tolerance.
-But if you find yourself able to pretty much resume your day as normal, they’re probably Braxton Hicks.
+The last point is subjective because we all have different pain tolerance levels.
+But if you can resume your day as usual, they’re probably Braxton Hicks.

 The length and consistency of your contractions are also some of the biggest ways to help you determine when the labor pains are real.
-Your doctor or midwife will usually give you a guideline for when to call them, based on the timing of your contractions.
+Your doctor or midwife will usually give you a guideline for when to call them based on the timing of your contractions.
 Always confirm with them, but the general rule given for when to head to the hospital – or to at least know that labor is here – is when you reach 5-1-1.
-This means your contractions are 5 minutes apart, they each last for 1 minute, and this is a regular pattern over a period of 1 hour.
+This means your contractions are 5 minutes apart, each lasting for 1 minute, and this is a regular pattern over 1 hour.

 In the end, don’t worry too much!
-By the time labor progresses to the point where you really need to be at the hospital, birth center, or even at home prepping for your baby to arrive, the pain will be fairly intense, and you will know.
+When labor progresses to the point where you really need to be at the hospital, birth center, or even at home prepping for your baby to arrive, the pain will be pretty intense, and you will know.
 And the ultimate reminder?
 At the end of this crazy experience, you’ll finally have your baby in your arms.
 The pain will (hopefully!) be a distant memory.